 Whenever faculty notice a pattern of missing class, failing to complete assignments, missing deadlines, etc., our policy is to consider the student at risk and to respond actively.
-Contact the student and contribute information on our "Academic Alert" system either via email, academicalert@vwu.edu, or on the Faculty Menu of WebAdvisor (select Academic Alert, then Contribute Retention Information).
+Contact the student and contribute information on our Academic Alert system.
+Academic Alert system information is featured on the Learning Center website.
+Please bookmark the Academic Alert Submission Form for easy access to submit an academic alert.